ELCND/elc-website/first_year.md

 subpage1url: first_year
 subpage2: Engineering Societies
 subpage2url: clubs
-subpage3: FYEC Newsletter
-subpage3url: fyec_newsletter
 nav: Resources
 ---
   <!-- Page Content -->
-  <p class="lede">While Notre Dame does not allow first years to declare their major until the spring semester,
+  <p class="lede">While Notre Dame does not allow first years to officially declare their major until the spring semester,
     there are plenty of opportunities to explore the different engineering departments.</p>
   <h2> What to Expect During Your First Year </h2>
   <p> Students who enroll with the intention to major in Engineering are placed